Reading List: Starter kit for freelance editors

 Finding Work | Office Essentials | Background Skills | Is Editing for You?How to Become an Editor | Estimating Your Pace | Setting Fees | Starter Kit for Editors category

-Before you edit for pay, learn the ropes: [updated Jan 2023]
+Before you edit for pay, learn the ropes by completing the list on this page: [updated Aug 2024]

 1. Read these